ga-wdi-pvd/angular-routing/readme.md

 ## (You-Do) Define an `Index` Controller (5 / 130)

 - Create a file for your `index` controller
-- Reference your `grumbles` module, and add a new controller definition called `GrumbleIndexController`
+- Reference your `app.grumbles` module, and add a new controller definition called `GrumbleIndexController`
   - Include any necessary dependencies
 - Define a function to serve as your `index` controller function
 - Modify your `grumbleIndex` state definition to link to the appropriate controller for that state